In her 2010 interview with David Sedaris, Hadley Freeman (also wonderful) relates this story:

 We had a couple of days to rehearse there.
 They took this seriously, discussing how to adapt their programme for the audience.

-The Daoists brought some of their heady Shanxi liquor (“white spirit”, how very true), and at last I could return the compliment by finding a Western tipple they could seriously relate to—tequila.
+The Daoists brought some of their lethal Shanxi liquor (“white spirit”, how very true), and at last I could return the compliment by finding a Western tipple they could seriously relate to—tequila.
 We dusted off our old stories, joking constantly as they patiently fielded my usual tedious academic questions.
 Jet-lagged, we often found ourselves meeting up outside the hotel around 3am for a cigarette or three as we watched the street cleaners clearing up the debris of the night’s excesses.

 The daily walk to and from the Carnegie Hall was a challenge to my abilities to marshal Chinese peasants in inner-city jungles, anxiously totting them up every time we crossed a busy junction.